PassiveModding/sentimental/demos/pulumi-sentiment-analysis/readme.md

 });
 ```

-Next we need to configure the producer function to use the source code we just uploaded to the bucket.
-We can do this by referencing the `BucketObject` resource we just created in the `Source` property of the `FunctionBuildConfigArgs` object.
+Next we need create a new function resource.

+Firstly add `using Pulumi.Gcp.CloudFunctionsV2;` to the top of the file, this will allow us to create a new function resource. `Function` is also in the `Pulumi.Gcp.CloudFunctions` namespace but we want to use the v2 version of the resource.

+We will use the `Function` resource to create a new function.
+We will use the `FunctionArgs` object to specify the properties we want to configure on the function.
+We will use the `FunctionBuildConfigArgs` object to specify the build configuration for the function, namely the runtime, entrypoint and source code.

+The source code is provided using the `Source` property where the build config source args can be set to point to a gcp storage bucket.
+Using the `Bucket` and `BucketObject` we created earlier we can set the function to use the source code we uploaded to the bucket.

+The producer function also requires the project id and the pub/sub topic id to be set as environment variables.
+We can use the `FunctionServiceConfigArgs` object to specify the environment variables.
+We will use the `InputMap<string>` object to specify the environment variables.
+The `InputMap<string>` object is a dictionary that allows us to specify the environment variables as key value pairs.
 ```csharp
 var producer_function = new Function("producer-function", new FunctionArgs
 {